-Site preparation will include removal of an estimated 2 ft of soil from the area to be soil mixed.
-The estimated area in which the soil will be removed is estimated at 13,450 ft2.
-The soil being removed has been identified in Soils OU RI as exceeding the, no action level for some metals and PCBs (DOE 2012b).
-The removal of the soils will support the soil mixing project by providing the following:
+The site preparation will include removal of soil from the approximately 12,427 ft area to be soil mixed.
+The estimated area from which the soil will be removed will be nominally larger than the approximate 12,427 ft area to allow for smooth surface contours and machine accessibility during mixing operations.
+The soil that will be removed has been identified in the Soils OU RI as exceeding the NAL for some metals and PCBs (DOE 2012b).
+The soils located in Soils OU RI grid 001-014 also will be disposed of after removal due to PCB content exceeding 1 part per million.
+(See Figure 10.)
+The removal of the soils will support key objectives of the soil mixing project by providing the following:

-- It will remove contamination in the mixing area that may be captured by the vapor extraction system and could contaminate the system equipment. - Will allow soil mixing to occur at depths up to 62 ft subsurface.
-(Soil mixing equipment is mechanically limited to 60 ft depths.)
+- It will remove contamination in the mixing area that may be captured by the vapor extraction system and could contaminate the system equipment. - Will allow soil mixing to the target depth of 62 ft bgs.
+(Soil mixing equipment is mechanically limited to a depth of 60 ft bgs.)